butcherg/rawproc/README.md

 endeavor, but well worth the effort, as I now have high-quality image algorithms with OpenMP threading throughout, with color management tools to boot.
 Also, gimage has only one internal tone representation, floating point.
-Image manipulations are a little slower as a result, but I've done some pixel-peep comparisons and the tone gradations do look better.  double, float, or half floating point representations are selectable at compile-time; the 0.5 Windows installer version uses half because I ran into heap limits with a 32-bit executable.
-One of my post-0.5 to-do items is to make a 64-bit compilation line.
+Image manipulations are a little slower as a result, but I've done some pixel-peep comparisons and the tone gradations do look better.  double, float, or half floating point representations are selectable at compile-time; the 32-bit Windows installer version uses half because I ran into heap limits with a 32-bit executable.
 I compile my Linux version with float; I can't see that using double provides any advantage worth the memory use for the tone ranges we work with in general purpose photography.

-Color management is new to 0.5, and is probably deficient in more than one way.
-I defer to LibRaw for input profiles and transformations, and use Little CMS for display and output transforms.
-I also made use of Elle Stone's profile code to implement internal profiles.
-Any feedback on correcting or improving what I've implemented for color management is appreciated.

 I offer no promise of support or enhancement, past offering the code on Github for you to fork.
 It is organized to compile with the GNU g++ compiler, either native on Linux OSs or Mingw32 on Windows platforms.
 I've compiled and run executables on Ubuntu x86_64 and Windows 7, 8, and 10.

-To compile in a Linux OS,  you need to have wxWidgets, gimage, LibRaw, libjpeg, libpng, libtiff, and LittleCMS installed, with the associated development headers.
-Lensfun is needed for lens correction, but needs to be enabled at ./configure with --enable-lensfun.
-Basically the same thing applies to compiling in Windows, except you'll probably have to spend more time figuring where you put wxWidgets.

 'img' is a command line program that uses the same image processing routines as rawproc.
 The only comprehensive documentation is the img.cpp source file.
 You use it like this:

 <pre>
 img input.jpg resize:640,0 sharpen:1 output.jpg